NHS Pay Calculator | 2026/27 Edition

 What's the difference between consolidated and non-consolidated pay rises?

 Consolidated: Permanently added to basic salary, counts toward pension, future rises calculated on new amount.
-The 2026/27 5% rise is consolidated.
+The 2026/27 3.3% rise is consolidated — it is built into your April 2026 payslip permanently.

 Non-consolidated: One-off payment, doesn’t affect base salary or pension.
 Taxed in payment month.
 Sometimes used for lower bands as additional support.